piotrsiupa/git-istash/tests/applying/README.md

 - `05` - Popping/Applying with conflicts and quitting before they are resolved.
 - `06` - Different ways of specifying which stash to use.
 - `07` - Specifying a stash that doesn't exist.
+- `08` - Applying commits that are not stashes.
-- `08` - Trying to istash when the repository is not in a state that allows that (e.g. an istash is already in progress).
+- `09` - Trying to istash when the repository is not in a state that allows that (e.g. an istash is already in progress).
+- `10` - Missing / broken data files after conflict resolution.
-- `09` - Handling various errors and corner cases.
+- `11` - Handling various errors and corner cases.
-- `10` - Popping/Applying with sub-directories in the repository and when the working directory is not the repository's root.
+- `12` - Popping/Applying with sub-directories in the repository and when the working directory is not the repository's root.